 The validity of assumptions (A3) and (A4) is tested in Figure~\ref{fig:H6_ass3_4} by monitoring the lowest eigenvalue of the operator $S:=({\rm Bd}|_{T_{D_0}\cD \to \cY})^*{\rm Bd}|_{T_{D_0}\cD \to \cY}$ (which corresponds to (A3)), and the smallest singular value of the operator $R|_{\cY \to \cY}$ (which corresponds to (A4)).

 We see that Assumptions (A1) and (A2) are uniformly fulfilled over the whole range $[0,\Theta_{\rm max}]$.
 Assumption (A3) seems to be satisfied for all $\Theta$ except two values $\Theta_1 \simeq 0.885$ and $\Theta_2 \simeq 0.957$.
-Zooming around $\Theta_2$, we observe that Assumption (A4) is additionally not satisfied at $\Theta_3 \simeq 0.958$, where the other three assumptions are satisfied.
+Careful testing around $\Theta_2$ shows that Assumption (A4) is additionally not satisfied at $\Theta_3 \simeq 0.958$, where all other assumptions are satisfied.
 This illustrates the fact that in the general case $N_f < L$, Assumption (A4) is independent of Assumptions (A1)-(A3) (see Remark~\ref{rem:one_site_per_fragment}).

 Figure~\ref{fig:H6_sderv} shows the Frobenius norms of the second derivative of $P_\alpha$ and $D_\alpha$ at $\alpha=0$ for HF, DMET, and FCI.
-We see that the three methods give different results, and that the result in Theorem~\ref{thm:DMET_HF} is therefore optimal in some sense.
+We see that the three methods give different results, and that the result in Theorem~\ref{thm:DMET_HF} is therefore optimal.
 We also observe that for DMET, the second derivatives become noisy in the range of $\Theta$'s where Assumptions (A3) and (A4) are poorly or not satisfied.
-This is probably due to conditioning issues or to the used of convergence thresholds not directly connected to the computed quantity of interest.
+This is probably due to conditioning issues or to the use of convergence thresholds not directly connected to the computed quantity of interest.
 The numerical analysis of DMET is left for future work.

 We now investigate more closely the violation of the hypotheses at $\Theta_{3}$, where $R$ is not invertible, but (A3) is still satisfied.
 To that end, we compute the differential of $\DMETMap_0(\PGS)$ at $\PGS$, as a function of $\Theta$, and see that for $\Theta$ close to $\Theta_3$, $\DMETMap_0(P_0(\Theta))$ possesses a simple real eigenvalue which transitions from being positive (for $\Theta < \Theta_{3}$) to being negative (for $\Theta > \Theta_{3}$), with all other eigenvalues having negative real parts.
 As is standard, this type of eigenvalue crossing generically gives rise to a transcritical bifurcation \cite{strogatz2018nonlinear}.
 This suggests the existence of another branch of solutions $P_{1}(\Theta)$ of $P = \DMETMap_0(P)$, which collides with $P_{0}(\Theta)$ at $\Theta=\Theta_{3}$, and such that the largest eigenvalue of the differential of $\DMETMap_0$ at $P_{0}$ has the opposite sign to that at $P_{1}$.

 To find this branch of solutions, we employ a Newton algorithm on $\DMETMap_0$.
 Since we are looking at small differences, this requires accurate computations of $\HLMap_{0}$ and $\LLMap_{0}$ as well as their differentials (without resorting to finite differences).
 The differential of $\HLMap_{0}$ is computed analytically by perturbation theory (taking into account the self-consistent Fermi level).
 For $\LLMap_{0}$, we implemented a manifold Newton algorithm to compute an accurate solution of the problem defining the low-level solver.
 This is done by, starting from the point $D_{n}$, parametrizing $D_{n+1}$ as $D(X)$ with an unconstrained matrix $X$ as in the proof of Lemma \ref{lem:N-rep-loc}, and then performing a Newton step on the Lagrangian $L(X,\Lambda)$ that corresponds to minimizing $\EMF \left( D(X) \right)$ subject to $\PartitionProj(D(X))=P$.
 From the Hessian of the Lagrangian one can also compute the differential of $\LLMap_{0}$, and then ultimately of $\DMETMap_0$.